WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 :::details
 ### How is financial privacy an essential element to fungibility in Bitcoin?

-Fungability is the possibility for an individual receiving bitcoin to safely ignore any connection between this bitcoin and any particular individual or use case it interacted with in the past.
+Fungibility is the possibility for an individual receiving bitcoin to safely ignore any connection between this bitcoin and any particular individual or use case it interacted with in the past.
 If you can meaningfully distinguish one coin from another, then their fungibility is weak.
 If our fungibility is too weak in practice, then we cannot be decentralized: if someone important announces a list of stolen coins they won't accept coins derived from, you must carefully check coins you receive against that list and return the ones that fail.
 Everyone gets stuck checking blacklists issued by various authorities because in that world we'd all not like to get stuck with bad coins.